rsdoiel/jsontools/README.md

 # jsonshells

-Various utilities for simplifying JSON data work on the command line.
+Various utilities for simplifying JSON and CSV data work on the command line.

 + [jsoncols](jsoncols.html) - a tool for exploring and extracting JSON values into columns
 + [jsonrange](jsonrange.html) - a tool for iterating for JSON maps and arrays